lwitzani/homebridgeStatusWidget/README.md

 ![](images/widget_display.jpg)

 # Homebridge Status Widget
+- Users need to install the [`Authy Client.js`](https://github.com/LoSunny/Scriptable-Authy-Client) if they want to use 2FA with this code
 - Script for the iOS App Scriptable that shows a small summary of your Homebridge instance
 - All infos shown are based and provided by the Homebridge Config UI X found at https://github.com/oznu/homebridge-config-ui-x
 - Thanks to the github user oznu for providing such a nice programm!